sejenc/vite-app/README.md

+# Running a local instance
+This application uses Vite to run a local dev server and to execute a build.

+Step: 1
+- from terminal execute `npm install`
+Step: 2
+- to start local dev server execute `npm run dev`

 # Acceptance Criteria

 A user should be able to enter a valid email address and a password in the form input fields, and see that the submit button become active.
 The submit button should be disabled until the following criteria are met: